Biotechnology involves using living organisms to carry out processes that make substances that we eat.

 - For rice to produce more vitamin A (so that people with severe vitamin A deficiency can be cured)

-The process for genetic engineering
+The process for Genetic Engineering

 Production of human insulin using bacteria is an important component of biotechnology.

-- Some human cells are liquidized
+- Some human cells are liquidised

 - The DNA is made to precipitate by addition of chemicals